liam2/liam2/doc/usersguide/source/model.rst

 autodiff
 --------

-If this option is used, at the end of each procedure, all (non-scalar) variables changed during the procedure (including temporaries) will be compared with the values stored previously by autodump in another run of the model (or a variant of it).
+If this option is used, at the end of each function, all (non-scalar) variables changed during the function (including temporaries) will be compared with the values stored previously by autodump in another run of the model (or a variant of it).
 This can be used to precisely compare two versions/variants of a model and see exactly where they start to differ.